privacygmail cleanupemail security

 4. Check for source code availability

-• Open source = can audit completely
+• Open source = full audit possible

-• Source-available = can review key functions
+• Source-available = key functions reviewable

 5. Start with minimal permissions